The killer question for estate agents in our remote working world.

 What we really want to unpick is the value behind virtual tours for estate agents.
 As the world moves deeper into remote and digital living – the appetite for remote property viewing grows.
 Are virtual tours a passing trend, or the no-brainer solution to increased revenue?

 In the real estate market, virtual tours have taken slightly different forms, with various capture methods available.
 As a marketing executive or an agency owner looking to get greater exposure for your listings, virtual tours could be an excellent option if executed well.
-At the same time, more traditional marketing packages like photographs and written listing descriptions, or even simple homemade videos, continue to be prevalent.
+At the same time, more traditional marketing packages like floor plans, photographs and written listing descriptions, or even simple homemade videos, continue to be prevalent.

 What we can all be certain about is that everything is moving online and so are potential property buyers.
 The appeal of property listings now rests on how they can be showcased and explored online.
 Virtual tours are a great way of elevating any property’s online profile and giving potential buyers a thorough look through the window from the comfort of their sofa.